2016-2020 RATE INCREASES

 After a lot of encouragement from many of you, I have decided to run for El Dorado Irrigation District's (EID) board of directors (Div.
 3) on November 8, 2016.
 Division 3, population 24,317, encompasses Placerville, Rescue, Gold Hill, Lotus, Coloma, Swansboro, Mosquito and the northern portion of El Dorado Hills, CA. As a fiscal conservative, I know that we all need water at affordable prices (i.e. republicans, democrats, independents, etc).
 I will work diligently to control rates, keep our water supply safe and curb unnecessary spending.
 Click here for news release.

 During the past four years I have attended the majority of EID's board meetings as your advocate.
 Countless times I have seen 3-2 decisions in favor of EID’s interests or "big money" versus the interests of residents, business owners and farmers.
-Today, EID is almost $400 million in debt (i.e. $10,000 per ratepayer), has $50-$100 million more in unfunded pension/medical liabilities, has a $200 million backlog in capital improvement projects, has $15-$20 million more in FERC (recreation site) obligations and this board, on another 3-2 vote (lead by Directors Bill George, George Osborne and Dale Coco), just gave EID's top executives salary and benefit increases to approximately $298,000 and $277,000, respectively (click here).
+Today, EID is almost $400 million in debt (i.e. $10,000 per ratepayer), has $50-$100 million more in unfunded pension/medical liabilities, has a $200 million backlog in capital improvement projects, has $15-$20 million more in FERC (recreation site) obligations and this board, on another 3-2 vote (lead by Director Bill George) gave EID's top executives salary and benefit increases to approximately $298,000 and $277,000, respectively (click here).
 You got a 20% to 60% rate increase and they got salary increases!
-Making this even worse... one of these EID directors specifically stated that it would be his policy that there would be "No pay raises and no increase in benefits in the face of [EID] rates increases" and then voted to do the exact opposite.
+Making this even worse... one of EID's directors specifically stated that it would be his policy that there would be "No pay raises and no increase in benefits in the face of [EID] rates increases" during his election campaign and then voted to do the exact opposite.
 Click here and go to minute 4.05.
 Folks are tired of EID's 1) Rubber-stamp spending, 2) Rate increase after rate increase, 3) Rising executive salaries, 4) Rapidly increasing debt (4 R's) and broken election promises.